pandoc/lua-filters/lilypond/README.md

 * `lilypond.relativize` (boolean): if enabled, use relative paths for the `src` attributes of generated images.

-The listed classes and attributes will not be copied to generated image elements, and the `lilypond` object (when one is present) will be stripped from the document metadata.
-Images generated from inline code will have the `lilypond-image-inline` class, and those generated from code blocks will have the `lilypond-image-standalone` class.
+The classes and attributes listed above will *not* be copied to the generated image, but all other classes and attributes will be, and so will the identifier if one is present.
+The `lilypond` object (if present) will be stripped from the document metadata.
+Images generated from inline code will be tagged with the `lilypond-image-inline` class, and those generated from code blocks with the `lilypond-image-standalone` class.

 See [ROADMAP.md](ROADMAP.md) for some planned additional bells and whistles.